+The girl in the Dutch Braids on the basketball court.
 I was walking my dog this morning at 7:45 in the park near my house.
-It was freezing outside, frost on the grass, nobody out yet.
+It was freezing outside, with frost on the grass.
+Nobody was out yet.
 From the opposite end of the park, I could hear the echo of dribbling and the rattling of a ball on the rim.

 As I rounded the corner to get closer, I could see it was a young person.

-I got a little closer; they were doing jab steps, fake, and dribble, over and over.
+I got a little closer; they were doing jab steps, a fake, dribble, shot, over and over.
 Focused work, clearly not someone just goofing around.
 A big backpack was placed under the hoop.
-Now that I was closer, I could see she was a girl; Dutch braids, a baggy sweatshirt, steam coming off her from the cold.
+Now that I was closer, I could see it was a girl; Dutch Braids, a baggy sweatshirt, steam coming off her from the cold.
 A young teenager, I guessed.
 Nobody else was nearby.
 She must have come alone, probably walked or jogged, judging by the backpack.

 Read more like this: I was one of those moms you love to hate